 enforcing the network slice information for the purpose of network slice access control;

-managing subscription and notification related to the network slice information.
+exposing the network slice information to AF (optionally via NEF).

 Discovery and selection of the new NF supporting network slice information management by other existing NFs, e.g. AMF/SMF.

+New supported feature for UDR services to support NW Slice maximum data rate related information.

+Support of subscription-based mechanism ensuring that a UE is only allowed to be registered with compatible network slices.

 5 Expected Output and Time scale